Lian-D/Summary.js/README.md

  [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A lightweight paragraph summarizer library which can be manipulated to preferred specifications.
 Utilizing the lex rank algorithm to score sentences.
+Not as effective as using TensorFlow and NLM but provides a nice middle ground.

 Total file size < 10 kb